 Highly educated theologians should not intimidate you.
 They make mistakes in interpretation also.
 Study diligently.
 Apply sound and accepted study principles.
 Seek the truth and when you find it, preach it.
 But preach it with humility.
 You might be wrong and have to retract.

-John F. Walvoord, long-time president of Dallas Theological Seminary, was one of the most prominent evangelical scholars of his generation.
+the long-time president of Dallas Theological Seminary was one of the most prominent evangelical scholars of his generation.
 He is considered perhaps the world’s foremost interpreter of biblical prophecy.

 John is perhaps best known for his bestselling work on Bible prophecy, Armageddon, Oil and the Middle East Crisis, which sold over 2 million copies and was printed in 16 languages.
-Shortly after the publication of the second, revised edition in 1990 Dr. Walvoord received a call from The White House requesting a copy.
+Shortly after the publication of the second, revised edition in 1990, Dr. Walvoord received a call from The White House requesting a copy.
 It made a powerful impression; more copies were requested almost immediately.
 Members of President George H.W.
 Bush’s White House Staff read it to deepen their understanding of events in the Middle East.
-A completed updated and revised version, coauthored by Dr. Mark Hitchcock, Armageddon, Oil and Terror, was released by Tyndale House in April 2007.
+A complete updated and revised version, co-authored by Dr. Mark Hitchcock, Armageddon, Oil, and Terror, was released by Tyndale House in April 2007.

 John accepted the invitation to stay for dinner before traveling on to his parents’ home in Wisconsin.
 Over the next several years more than a few letters and visits cultivated their friendship into a lifelong romance.
 He married Geraldine in 1939 in her hometown of Geneva, Illinois, and that same year supervised the building of their first home (a compact five rooms) in Fort Worth, Texas, where he also served as pastor of the Rosen Heights Presbyterian Church.
 Together they raised four sons: John Edward, James Randall, Timothy Peter, and Paul David.

-John’s first book, The Doctrine of the Holy Spirit, was published in 1943.
+The Doctrine of the Holy Spirit was published in 1943.
 It was the first of more than 30 books on biblical theology and the Christian faith that he authored or co-authored over the next 60 years.
-He was a charter member of the Evangelical Theological Society, and served as president in 1954.
+He was a charter member of the Evangelical Theological Society and served as president in 1954.
 For twelve years he also served on the revision committee for the New Scofield Reference Bible.